Bookmark

 IWMI: the International Water Management Institute

-Over exploitation of groundwater in many parts of the world is causing groundwater salinity and hampering its utilization.
-IWMI, mainly in global south, has been engaged, building capacity of the public, private sector partners and developing climate resilient innovative solutions for safe use of marginal quality groundwater in multiple sectors.
-IWMI published its work like: Ez-zaouy et al., 2022, Mateo-Sagasta et al., 2018, Molle et al., 2018, El-Agha et al., 2017, Natarajan and Upali A, 2016, Aslam and Prathapar, 2001 and Asghar et al., 2001.
-Presently IWMI in WRAP Program, Pakistan, SoLAR Project in south Asia, Wiqaya and Al Murunah projects in Middle East are piloting nature based solutions to mitigate groundwater salinity challenges.
+Over-exploitation of groundwater in many parts of the world is causing groundwater salinity and hampering its utilization.
+IWMI, mainly in the global south, has been engaged, building capacity of the public, private sector partners and developing climate resilient innovative solutions for safe use of marginal quality groundwater in multiple sectors.
+IWMI maintains an extensive online repository of published in this area.
+Presently, IWMI is piloting nature based solutions to mitigate groundwater salinity challenges in the WRAP program in Pakistan, the SoLAR project in South Asia, and the Wiqaya and Al Murunah projects in the Middle East.

 IWMI is one of the CGIAR Research Centers.
 CGIAR, a global research partnership for a food and water secure future, aims to use new knowledge and innovation to spearhead and accelerate a ‘food, land and water systems revolution in a climate crisis’ to meet the SDGs.
 IWMI has a 40-year track record of rigorous, solutions-oriented water management research in the Global South.
 The institute, located in Colombo, Sri Lanka, has growing portfolio on salinity research with geographic focus on Asia and Africa.